Dilivva/android-kotlin-assessment/README.md

    ```

 7. **Optional - Create a Pull Request (PR):**
-   - Open a pull request from your branch to the `submit` branch.
+   - Open a pull request from your branch to the `firstname-lastname-submit` branch.
    - Add a description summarizing your work, or stating extra information for the review committee

 ---